Gerjo/freetype_ios_android/README.md

 ====================
 Get a copy of the FreeType2 source code.
 E.g., at http://sourceforge.net/projects/freetype/files/freetype2/

-Place either buildscript '_freetype_android.sh_' or '_freetype_ios.sh_' in the FreeType folder.
+Place either buildscript '_freetype_android.sh_' or '_./freetype_ios.sh_' in the FreeType folder.
 Run either script through '_./freetype_android.sh_' or '_freetype_ios.sh_'.
 The build artifacts (static library) will appear in the same folder.

 You may need to make the buildscripts executable, '_chmod +x freetype_ios.sh_' should do the trick.
 Each script contains a few variables that specify SDK locations - you may need to configure those.